lewismj/tiki_scala/README.md

 ### Tree

+A different approach is to base graph algorithms on a multiway tree representation.
 The Multiway tree will be a minimal (and _rough_) copy of Haskell's [Data.Tree](http://hackage.haskell.org/package/containers-0.5.10.2/docs/Data-Tree.html).

 #### Background